nigelhorne/gedcom/README.md

     -L: include ged2site hyperlinks with -H
     -p: print the biography of the given person
     -t: print tomorrow's information, don't use with -a
+    -s: only print entries matching the home person's surname
     -v: verbose - for debugging
     -w: print warning about inconsistent data - a sort of lint for Gedcom files
     -y: year for -H calendar